About Us

 Focus on Clinical Reasoning: vDOC prioritizes developing clinical reasoning skills, and verbalization skills with a patient, which don't necessarily benefit from VR integration.

 No, account sharing is strictly prohibited.
-Each user must have their own account.
-After purchasing, a license key will be provided that will only work one time, on one machine.
+After purchasing, a license key will be provided that will only work one time, on one use, and on one machine.

 No, all patient data in vDOC simulations is fictitious and created for educational purposes only.
 However, our cases are designed to closely mimic real-world scenarios.